Gayatri19670/Hackerrank_Problem_Solving/README.md

 # Hackerrank_Problem_Solving
-1. 10 Days of JavaScript
+1. #10 Days of JavaScript
 Solutions to the practice exercises, coding challenges, and other problems on Hackerrank! www.Hackerrank.com.
 If anyone wants to contribute, then most welcome.

+1. #JAVA
+   Solutions to the Java Problems on Hackerrank.